Mutuba/React-SSML-app/README.md

-# PodSPeech: A Text to Speech Converter using AWS Polly
+# WordCast: A Text to Speech Converter using AWS Polly

 This is text-to-speech converter using [AWS Polly](https://aws.amazon.com/polly/) service.
 It is a simple web application that takes text as input and converts it to speech.